Why is this medication prescribed?

 Swallow the tablets whole with liquid, such as water; do not split, chew, or crush them.

 If you have trouble swallowing the tablets, they may be dissolved in water.
-To prepare, add the tablets to a glass of water, allow to stand for a few minutes, and then stir until a milky mixture occurs.
-Drink the etravirine-water mixture right away.
-Rinse the glass with water and swallow the entire contents.
+To prepare, add the tablets to one teaspoon (5 mL) of water (only water, do not use any other type of liquid) or at least enough liquid to cover the medication, and stir until a milky mixture occurs.
+Then add one tablespoon (15 mL) of a liquid such as water or you can use a beverage such as orange juice or milk to improve the taste.
+Do not mix the tablets with a warm or hot liquid or a carbonated beverage such as a soda.
+Drink the mixture right away.
+Rinse the glass with water, orange juice, or milk and swallow the entire contents.
 Repeat process of rinsing and swallowing the rinse mixture several times to make sure that the entire dose is taken.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.